chidiwilliams/chidiwilliams.com/content/post/building-an-expression-evaluator-part-2.md

 ## Conclusion

 We added a handful of features to the evaluator in this post.
-Our program can now evaluate predefined functions, relational operations, and variables.
+Our nifty, little program can now evaluate predefined functions, relational operations, and variables.

-There are many more places to go in the world of expression evaluators: more primitives and predefined functions, logical operators, lambdas(?).
-But, I'll leave that to you to explore.
+There are many more places to go in the world of expression evaluators: more primitives and predefined functions, logical operators, lambdas(?), and more.
+But, I'll have to leave them up to you to explore.
+Thanks for reading.

 Try out [the evaluator online](https://chidiwilliams.github.io/expression-evaluator/) or check out [the complete code on Github](https://github.com/chidiwilliams/expression-evaluator/blob/main/evaluator.js).